cornerman/sloth/README.md

 [![sloth Scala version support](https://index.scala-lang.org/cornerman/sloth/sloth/latest-by-scala-version.svg?platform=sjs1)](https://index.scala-lang.org/cornerman/sloth/sloth)
 [![sloth Scala version support](https://index.scala-lang.org/cornerman/sloth/sloth/latest-by-scala-version.svg?platform=jvm)](https://index.scala-lang.org/cornerman/sloth/sloth)

-Type safe RPC in scala
+Type safe RPC in scala (scala 2 and scala 3)

 Sloth is essentially a pair of macros (server and client) which takes an API definition in the form of a scala trait and then generates code for routing in the server as well as generating an API implementation in the client.